robertop/pelet/README.md

 - Uses proper tokenizing techniques (it will ignore a "class" if it occurs inside of a comment or a string).
 - Parses PHPDoc comments to assign types to class members, function parameters and return values.
 - Can read type hints from a function / method signature
+- Reads namespaces and aliases, can handle qualified, fully qualified, and not qualified namespaces
+- Full PHP 5.4 support; traits, trait aliasing, array dereferencing, and short array syntax.
 - Fully tested (see tests/ subdirectory in the distribution)

 Requirements